1000buffalogenomes/1000buffalogenomes.github.io/aboutme.md

 subtitle: Organization and Goals
 ---

-The 1000 Buffalo Genomes Project is initiated by Dr. Wai Yee Low (Lloyd Low) from University of Adelaide who also assembled the first reference of [buffalo genome](https://www.nature.com/articles/s41467-018-08260-0) as well as other [bovine reference genomes](https://www.nature.com/articles/s41467-020-15848-y).
+The 1000 Buffalo Genomes Project is initiated by Dr. Wai Yee Low (Lloyd Low) from University of Adelaide who also assembled the first [buffalo reference genome](https://www.nature.com/articles/s41467-018-08260-0) as well as other [bovine reference genomes](https://www.nature.com/articles/s41467-020-15848-y).

 This project is still at its conceptualisation stage and we’re still looking for collaborators to contribute to the 1000 buffalo genomes.
 If you already have SNPs data, you can directly contribute to this project.
 The genomes will be made up of both river and swamp buffalo including some conservation breeds.
 We’re planning to apply to Illumina’s Agricultural Greater Good Initiative with prize amounting up to $350,000 that allows for up to 1000 samples.
 Organising a consortium or group of researchers from multiple countries/organisations will strengthen the chance of winning this grant.
 Our efforts here, even if not funded by Illumina, can also potentially attract other fundings.